caraya/xml-workflow/markdown-source/converting-html-to-pdf.md

 5. Flow.
 This is the container object for all user text in the document.
 Everything contained in the flow will be formatted into regions on pages generated inside the page sequence.
 Flow name links the flow to a specific region on the page (defined in the page master); in our example, it is the body region.
 6. Block.
 This object roughly corresponds to `<div>` in HTML, and normally includes a paragraph of text.
 I need it here, because text cannot be placed directly into a flow.

-Rather than define a flo of content and then the content CSS Paged Media uses a combination of new and existing CSS elements to format the content.
+Rather than define a flow of content and then the content CSS Paged Media uses a combination of new and existing CSS elements to format the content.
 For example, to define default page size and then add elements to chapter pages looks like this:

 ```css
 @page {